AdobeDocs/commerce-webapi/src/pages/graphql/schema/b2b/purchase-order-rule/index.md

 Adobe Commerce provides multiple mutations that define and validate approval rules.
 However, there are no top-level queries to return lists of rules or purchase orders awaiting approval.
 The [`customer` query](../../customer/queries/customer.md) now returns details about purchase orders and approval rules.

-[Purchase order approval rules](https://experienceleague.adobe.com/docs/commerce-admin/b2b/purchase-orders/account-dashboard-approval-rules.html) in the _B2B for Adobe Commerce Guide_ provides additional information about setting up approval rules.
+The [Purchase order approval rules](https://experienceleague.adobe.com/docs/commerce-admin/b2b/purchase-orders/account-dashboard-approval-rules.html) topic in the _B2B for Adobe Commerce Guide_ provides additional information about setting up approval rules.

 The following examples demonstrate `customer` queries that return information about approval rules.